jenkinsci/compuware-topaz-for-total-test-plugin/README.md

 ### Overview

 Compuware's Topaz for Total Test is a testing product with automation to speed testing development and provide higher confidence during program deployment process.
 The plugin allows Jenkins users to run test scenarios and test suites.
+-    Note: The same Topaz Workbench CLI version is required to execute as the Topaz Workbench that supports the functionality of the tests to be executed.
+           For example, Functional Test option for Enterprise Data integration requires Workbench version 20.05.01 or later, so any tests that contain Enterprise Data requires Topaz Workbench CLI 20.05.01 or later.

 ### Change Log